wuzengfu/virtual_queue_backend/README.md

     node
     ```

-    To start a new Node terminal, and then:
+    To start a new Node terminal, and then enter the following lines:

+    > You may have to type it out instead of copy-pasting it.

     ```js
     const { getPool } = require('./database/database.js');